Custom InstallationLearn how to use the installer

 - If you plan on sharing data with other institutions in the TCRN, you will have to make the server accessible from outside your institution’s firewall on port 80.

-- LINUX USERS: Install MySQL Server.
-Create a user with admin rights on all schemas beginning with ‘ties_‘.
+- Install MySQL 5.7.21 (Download Here) Server.
+Create a user with admin rights on all schemas beginning with ‘ties_‘. (save this username/password for connecting to database in later step)

 Step 4: Run the installer